Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Experiments

-\textbf{Datasets and Experimental Setup.} We evaluate both SSL and pre-trained VLMs on CIFAR-10/100~\cite{cifar}, STL-10~\cite{stl10}, and ImageNet~\cite{imagenet}, under varying annotation levels and augmentation strategies.
-For SSL methods (e.g., UDA~\cite{uda}, MixMatch~\cite{mixmatch}), we report the standard results as presented in FixMatch~\cite{fixmatch}.
+\textbf{Datasets and Experimental Setup.} We evaluate both SSL and pre-trained VLMs on CIFAR-10/100~\citep{cifar}, STL-10~\citep{stl10}, and ImageNet~\citep{imagenet}, under varying annotation levels and augmentation strategies.
 For VLMs, we simulate few-shot learning by training on the same labeled data only, without accessing unlabeled samples.
-All experiments on VLMs are conducted using the ViT-B/16 backbone and evaluated over three random seeds.
-Full implementation details are provided in Appendix~\ref{app:ssst}.
+Full implementation details are provided in Appendix \ref{app:ssst}.

-\textbf{Experiment Results.} As shown in Table~\ref{tab:ssl}, SSL methods generally perform well on lower-resolution datasets such as CIFAR-10/100 (32 \(\times\) 32), surpassing zero-shot CLIP and its fine-tuning variants.
-This advantage stems from the difficulty pre-trained VLMs face in extracting meaningful features from lower-resolution inputs.
-In contrast, pre-trained VLMs excels on higher-resolution datasets like STL-10 (96 \(\times\) 96), where even zero-shot CLIP surpasses the best-performing SSL baselines.
+\textbf{Experiment Results.} As shown in Table~\ref{tab:ssl}, SSL methods generally perform well on low-resolution datasets such as CIFAR-10 and CIFAR-100, which have an image resolution of 32 $\times$ 32, surpassing zero-shot CLIP and its fine-tuning variants.
+This advantage stems from the challenge of extracting meaningful features from low-resolution inputs due to the ``adaptation bias" between the pre-training data of VLMs and the target downstream tasks.
+In contrast, pre-trained VLMs excel on higher-resolution datasets like STL-10 (96 \(\times\) 96), where even zero-shot CLIP surpasses the best-performing SSL baselines.
 Moreover, as shown in Table~\ref{tab:ssl2a}, on the ImageNet dataset, FixMatch requires a significantly larger proportion of labeled data (around 10\%) but still lags behind in accuracy.
 By comparison, VLMs achieve over 73\% accuracy using only 2\% of labeled samples, with performance improving as more labeled data becomes available.
-In addition to accuracy, SSL methods typically involve much longer training times.
-For instance, training SSL models on CIFAR datasets takes several hours~\cite{remixmatch,fixmatch}, whereas prompt tuning approaches for VLMs~\cite{maple,promptsrc,coop} can be completed in just a few minutes.
-These observations highlight the complementary strengths of SSL and pretrain-finetuning paradigms, with the latter generally offering a higher performance ceiling and faster training speed.
+In addition to accuracy, training SSL models on CIFAR datasets takes GPU hours~\citep{remixmatch,fixmatch}, whereas prompt tuning approaches for VLMs~\citep{maple,promptsrc,coop} can be completed in just a few GPU minutes.
+In summary, the above observations highlight the complementary strengths of SSL and pre-trained models, with the latter generally offering a higher performance ceiling and faster training speed.